StasOkhrym/SheepFish/README.md

 #### When project is running

-- Apply db migrations `make migrations`
+- Apply db migrations `python manage.py migrate`
-- Run local server
+- Run local server `python manage.py runserver`

 ### Project description
 The service receives information about a new order, creates checks in the database for all printers of the point specified in the order.